sbt/sbt/CONTRIBUTING.md

 ```
 $ sbt
-> publishLocal
+sbt:sbtRoot> publishLocal
 ```

 ### Using the locally built sbt

-To use the locally built sbt, set the version in `build.properties` file to `1.$MINOR.$PATCH-SNAPSHOT`, or pass it in as `-Dsbt-version` property.
+To use the locally built sbt, set the version in `build.properties` file to `1.$MINOR.$PATCH-SNAPSHOT`.

 ```
 $ cd ../hello
-$ sbt -Dsbt-version=1.1.2-SNAPSHOT
+$ sbt
+> compile
 ```

 ### Clearing out boot and local cache

-When you run a locally built sbt, the JAR artifacts will be now cached under `$HOME/.sbt/boot/scala-2.12.4/org.scala-sbt/sbt/1.$MINOR.$PATCh-SNAPSHOT` directory.
+When you run a locally built sbt, the JAR artifacts will be now cached under `$HOME/.sbt/boot/scala-2.12.4/org.scala-sbt/sbt/1.$MINOR.$PATCH-SNAPSHOT` directory.
 To clear this out run: `reboot dev` command from sbt's session of your test application.

 One drawback of `-SNAPSHOT` version is that it's slow to resolve as it tries to hit all the resolvers.
-You can workaround that by using a version name like `1.$MONIR.$PATCH-LOCAL1`.
+You can workaround that by using a version name like `1.$MINOR.$PATCH-LOCAL1`.
 A non-SNAPSHOT artifacts will now be cached under `$HOME/.ivy/cache/` directory, so you need to clear that out using [sbt-dirty-money](https://github.com/sbt/sbt-dirty-money)'s `cleanLocal` task.

 ### Diagnosing build failures